EHMC 2026 Conference Programme

 - The cooperative health insurance system coverage in Saudi Arabia: insight from the household health survey 2018 (ID 7)

-Mr Ahmed Alzahrani, Maastricht University, the Netherlands - Applying a shock-cycle framework to health financing adaptation during full-scale war: evidence from Ukraine (ID 66)
+Mr Ahmed Alzahrani, Maastricht University, The Netherlands - Applying a shock-cycle framework to health financing adaptation during full-scale war: evidence from Ukraine (ID 66)

 Ms Triin Habicht and Ms Olga Demeshko, World Health Organization, Spain - What determines earnings of self-employed physicians in Austria?
 Evidence from quantile regressions using linked tax records (ID 253)